crawl/crawl/crawl-ref/docs/develop/contribution-process.md

 * It is often a good idea to chat about even small changes with some devteam members, especially if you are new to the dcss codebase or to game design.
-  The best place for this is in the ##crawl-dev IRC channel on freenode.
+  The best place for this is in the #crawl-dev IRC channel on Libera.
 * PRs that have good commit messages and conform to style guidelines tend to get merged faster, all things being equal.
 A *very common* mistake is to put a lot of text in the PR first comment, and leave the commit message blank.